TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 # Site Menu

 By default, Cayman Blog constructs the site menu by looking for `ref` and (optionally) `order` properties in page front matter.
-It uses a liquid expression to sort the list of pages by `order` property and then extract the value of each page's ref property, resulting in an array of ref values: `site.pages | sort: "order" | map: "ref"`.
+It uses the liquid expression `site.pages | sort: "order" | map: "ref"` to sort the list of pages by `order` property and then extract the value of each page's ref property, resulting in an array of ref values.
 Once the pagination plugin has run there are two pages with a `ref: blog` property which results in "Posts" appearing twice in the site menu.

 My first thought was that I needed to hack in some de-duplication so that only one copy was included for each value of `ref`.
-Then I noticed that Cayman blog supports an alternate way of defining the site menu.
+Then I noticed that Cayman blog supports an alternative way of defining the site menu.
 You can use the site wide config file to directly define the array of `ref` values instead.
-That avoids the duplicate problem and has the added bonus of defining the site menu all in one place with no need to fiddle around with `order` properties on multiple pages.
+That avoids the duplicate problem and has the added bonus of defining the site menu all in one place, with no need to fiddle around with `order` properties on multiple pages.

 ```
 header_page_refs: